LiuRunky/LiuRunky.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi, I am Langqi Liu.
-Welcome to my personal page.
+Welcome to my homepage!
 I like coding, drawing, and various types of sports.
-I am always passionate to produce something creative yet logical.
+I am always passionate about producing something creative yet logical.

 I am currently pursuing an M.Sc. degree in Artificial Intelligence at Nanjing University, where I am fortunate to be advised by Prof. [Lijun Zhang](https://ai.nju.edu.cn/zlj/index.htm).
 My research focuses on designing optimization algorithms with provable theoretical guarantees.
 Prior to this, I obtained my B.E. degree in Computer Science and Engineering from Southeast University in 2022.

+Recently, I have been excited about the mechanism of Large Language Models (LLMs) and their applications.
+I am always happy to collaborate on LLM-related projects.
+If you are interested in my background and skills, feel free to [send an email](mailto:liurunky@gmail.com) and discuss how I can contribute to your objective.

 # 📖 Educations
-- *2022.09 - 2025.06 (now)*, Nanjing University, Artificial Intelligence, M.Sc. candidate
+- *2022.09 - 2025.06 (now)*, [Nanjing University](https://www.nju.edu.cn/), Artificial Intelligence, M.Sc. candidate.
-- *2018.09 - 2022.06*, Southeast University, Computer Science and Engineering, B.E.
+- *2018.09 - 2022.06*, [Southeast University](https://www.seu.edu.cn/), Computer Science and Engineering, B.E.

 {% comment %}
 # 🔥 News